Healthy Dorm-Room Microwave Pasta only takes a microwave and a microwave-safe pasta cooker. The no-cook sauce is made right in the pasta cooker.

 - cooked asparagus or broccoli

-- cooked chicken
+- cooked chicken (or vegan alternative)

-- canned tuna, drained well
+- canned tuna, drained well (or vegan alternative)

 - After 6 minutes, check the texture of the pasta to see if it's done to your liking: after the microwave has turned off, open the door and let the pasta cooker sit for ~10 seconds.
 Carefully remove the cooker from the microwave using the handles of the pasta cooker.
-Use a fork to remove a single strand of spaghetti.
+Use a fork to remove a single strand of spaghetti; check its texture.
 Return the cooker to the microwave, if necessary, and continue cooking as needed until the spaghetti reaches your desired texture.